lainslie-18/zillow_regression_project/README.md

 * Create function that cleans data
   * Convert data types
   * Handle missing values
-  * -
+  * Dropped observations with less than 2 or more than 5 bedrooms or more than $200,000 from the Zillow median home price for California in 2017
+    * This was done to make the process relevant to the largest subset of our users
   * Create dummy variables for columns with object datatype
   * Drop columns that contain duplicate information or are unnecessary
   * Rename columns
 * Create function that splits data into train, validate, and test samples
   * Split 20% (test), 24% (validate), and 56% (train)
-* Create prepare.py to save these functions for importing
 * Create function that scales the data
 * Test functions
+* Create wrangle.py to save these functions for importing

 **Exploration**
 * Ask questions/form hypotheses
-  * Do customers with month-to-month contracts churn more than other contract types?
-  * Is there a tenure length where customers are more likely to churn?
-  * Is a specific internet service type associated with higher churn rates?
-  * Is it higher monthly charges that are causing churn?
+  * Does location affect property tax value?
+  * Does number of bedrooms affect property tax value?
+  * Does number of bathrooms affect property tax value?
+  * What features do have the highest correlation with property tax value?
 * Create visualizations to help identify drivers
 * Use statistical tests to test hypotheses
 * Document answers to questions and takeaways
-  * Month-to-month customers churn at almost 5x the rate of those with contracts.
-  * The largest portion of customers who churn do so within the first 6 months.
-  * Both the chart and test show that fiber optic customers are more likely to churn.
-  * Both the chart and test show that churn is associated with higher monthly charges.
+  * Property tax values are somewhat higher for Orange County but otherwise similar.
+  * Even though not visible in the chart, there does appear to be a linear relationship between number of bedrooms and property tax value.
+  * Statistical testing confirms, there does appear to be a linear relationship between number of bathrooms and property tax value.
+  * Area has the highest correlation with property tax value at 0.3 followed by # of bathrooms at 0.23.
-  * Key takeaway is that customers are unhappy with the higher prices associated with fiber optic service and/or the quality of fiber optic service
+  * Key takeaway is that area, bathrooms, and bedrooms are the key drivers of property tax value

 **Modeling**
 * Identify, select, and create features